Brightscout/mattermost-test-management/data/test-cases/plugins/zoom/general/Create_new_meeting_threads.md

 6. Navigate to the desired thread without ending the meeting and again create a meeting using either the slash command `/zoom start<meeting topic>` or clicking on the zoom icon in the app bar on MM.
 7. Click on the `Create new meeting` option in the slack attahcment in the desired thread.

+**Expected**

+The user should get directed to the existing meeting on the Zoom.

 **Step 2**

 1. Connect your Zoom account to your MM account.